Late Thanksgiving? Still Some Tips for Turkey Day and Removing That Metal Thing.

 9. Set the pliers and the pesky metal thing aside.

-11. Rinse off turkey and remove everything.
+11. Rinse off turkey and if unable to do so earlier, remove everything from inside the turkey.

 12. Clean everything that has been food bacteria contaminated so far, including your hands, the pliers, the screw driver, and the faucet knobs.